camunda/camunda-docs-manual/content/user-guide/process-engine/transactions-in-processes.md

 as soon as the Command returns.
 However, it should be noted that the current transaction may be committed at a later time.

-If a Process Engine Command is nested into another Command, the default behaviour is to reuse the existing Process Engine Context.
+If a Process Engine Command is nested into another Command, i.e. a Command is executed within another command, the default behaviour is to reuse the existing Process Engine Context.
 This means that the nested Command will have access to the same cached entities and the changes made to them.

 When the nested Command is to be executed in a new transaction, a new Process Engine Context needs to be created for its execution.
 In this case, the nested